asiripanich/activitysim-dashboard/README.md

 ### `input_converter.py`

-This is another Marimo notebook that helps convert CSV and OMX files to the Parquet format, enabling you to create compatible inputs for `dashboard.py`.
+This is another Marimo notebook that helps convert CSV, SHP, GeoJSON and OMX files to the Parquet format, enabling you to create compatible inputs for `dashboard.py`.
 This is particularly useful if you want to use the dashboard with ActivitySim final outputs provided in CSV format.